Cooking up a delicious wish

 Baby's arrival brings joy during hard time

-“I have memories of her falling in the shower, that’s how frail she was.
-“Her hair, her eyelashes, her eyebrows – she lost everything.”
+"I have memories of her falling in the shower; that's how frail she was.

 Two months after Poppy's diagnosis, Courtney gave birth to Poppy's new brother.

-“It was the worst time, but it was also a blessing in disguise because I had paid maternity leave and that allowed me to be with Poppy 100 per cent of the time,” Courtney said.
-“The baby was a little bit of joy in such a terrible time.”
+"It was the worst time, but it was also a blessing in disguise because I had paid maternity leave, and that allowed me to be with Poppy 100 per cent of the time," Courtney said.

 Justine keeps Poppy smiling

-The food-loving Poppy’s wish is to meet chef and TV star Justine Schofield and to make sausage rolls with her.
+The food-loving Poppy's wish was to meet chef and TV star Justine Schofield and to make sausage rolls with her.

-Because of COVID-19, Poppy’s wish has been put on the backburner.
-However, she recently got to hang out with Justine on a one-hour Zoom call and make cookies with her.
+COVID-19 put Poppy's wish on the backburner.
+But during 2020, Make-A-Wish organised for Poppy to hang out with Justine on a one-hour Zoom call and make cookies with her.